tie-set/stadle_docs/docs/overview.rst

 Client-Side Local Training Cycle
 *********************************

+It may be helpful to understand the FL client states when integrating STADLE to your ML applications.
 Figure below is the state transition of an agnet for local ML training.

-(1) The agent queries the aggregator for updates to the global model (a.k.a.
+(1) While an agent is waiting for the SG model (`waiting_sgm` state), the agent queries the aggregator for updates to the global model (a.k.a.
 ML model exchanged between the aggregator and agent).
 Basically, a polling method is used to query the updated global model every seconds/minutes/hours/days.

-However, in some specific settings, an aggregator could push the updated global model to all agents.
-(2) If available, the agent downloads the federated global model that has been updated by the aggregator.
-These parameters can be kept-read only, but attempted changes to them during training are cached.
-(3) The agent feeds the downloaded global model to its ML model.
-Before completely replacing the local ML model with the downloaded model, the agent can calculate an output and store the new input and the feedback from the process.
+(2) If the SG model is available (`sg_ready` state), the agent downloads the synthesized SG model that has been updated by the aggregator.
+These parameters of the SG models can be merged with the local ML model that is to be trained.
+Before the agent feeds the downloaded SG model to its ML model, the agent can calculate an output and store the new input and the feedback from the process.

-(4) The agent can proceed with the local (re)training process.
-During the training of the model, an additional optimization objective could be added for the prediction error for the process variables.
-The model is trained to optimize its performance and process variable prediction objectives.
-Interpretability of this process is discussed below.
+(3) The agent can proceed with the local (re)training process (`training` state).
+After the training is done, if the agent has received a new updated SG model, it basically throw away the retrained model and use the new SG model for retraining.
+In this case, the agent goes back `sg_ready` state.

-(5) Updates to be made to the ML model that is cached so it can be sent to the aggregator when a new update to the local model is ready.
-Then, agent sends back its updated local ML model to an aggregator.
+(5) Updates made to the ML model is cached so it can be sent to the aggregator when local training is done.
+Then, the agent sends its updated local ML model to an aggregator by setting the agent state as `sending`.

 .. image:: ../_static/spec_agent.png